metamn/react/content/blog/design-systems/index.md

 Design systems are hard.

-They introduce systematic approach to a domain previously dominated by human-driven, ad-hoc processes.
+They introduce systematic approach to a domain previously ruled by human-driven, ad-hoc processes.

 ## Before design systems